 - Support Request: a request made by Customer in accordance with this Services Description for support in relation to the Software, including correction of an Operational Fault.

-Onboarding and enablement consulting services designed to expedite project implementation through expert guidance and the utilization of product best practices.
-The hours allotted to Onboarding Services shall include providing services, meeting preparation, and any necessary research and learnings.
-These services consist of any combination of the following:
+Product onboarding and enablement consulting services designed to expedite implementation through guidance and the utilization of product best practices.

-- General use-case solutioning: collaborative virtual workshops to discuss and consult on unique business requirements; and
+- General use-case solutioning: collaborative consulting workshops to discuss and consult on unique business requirements.

-Exclusions: Any services not set forth in this description are excluded from the Onboarding Services.
-Without limiting the foregoing, the following types of activities are outside the scope of the Onboarding Services unless otherwise provided herein or in the applicable Order Form:
+Exclusions: Any consulting not set forth in this description are excluded from the onboarding consulting services.
+Without limiting the foregoing, the following types of activities are outside the scope of the onboarding consulting unless otherwise provided herein or in the applicable Order Form:

-- services in relation to software, data, information, goods, and/or services provided by third parties;
+- consulting in relation to software, data, information, goods, and/or services provided by third parties.

 Section 3: Add-on Services

 The Add-on Services consist of Mission Control.
 This includes proactive API support (this is intended to help customers maximize performance while minimizing errors and cost) and response anomaly detection.